 Where better to end your two week tour of Europe than in Rome?
 One of Europe’s most exciting and impressive cities, Rome is dominated by its history, with the infamous Colosseum taking center stage.

 Where to stay: Similar to Venice, hotels in Rome are expensive.
-Save your money and look at sites like Owners Direct or AirBnB for an apartment instead.
+Save your money and look at sites like Owners Direct or AirBnB for an apartment instead, or if you’re looking to splash out, take a look at Villa Spalletti Trivelli.
+I stayed here for two nights on my honeymoon and highly recommend it for those looking to treat themselves.

 Top tip: If the summer heat of Rome is too much during the day (it was for us!) then explore Rome by night.
 There is something magical about walking this city when the air is cooler and the famous monuments are glowing around you.
 You may also want to reconsider a trip the Vatican in the height of summer (find out why here).